The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 Spending is.

-Real federal spending remains steady at $21,000 per household through the 1980s and 1990s.
+Real federal spending remained steady at $21,000 per household through the 1980s and 1990s.

-But now, President Obama has proposed a budget that would permanently spend a staggering $32,000 per household annually, and that's before all the baby boomers retire and add another $10,000 per household in Social Security Medicare and Medicare costs to the bottom line.
+But now, President Obama has proposed a budget that would permanently spend a staggering $32,000 per household annually, and that's before all the baby boomers retire and add another $10,000 per household in Social Security, Medicare, and Medicare costs to the bottom line.

 So the problem is not declining revenues, but rather a spending spree unlike any in American history.

-If Washington insists on spending $32,000 per household, it's going to have to tax $32,000 per household somehow.
+If Washington insists on spending $32,000 per household, it's going to have to tax $32,000 per household somehow, or else we're going to run a deficit.

-That is an unaffordable and an unfair tax burden, regardless what kind of tax collects it.
+That is an unaffordable and an unfair tax burden regardless what kind of tax collects it.

-Simply bringing real federal spending back to the $21,000 per household average that prevailed in the 80s and 90s would balance the budget by 2012.
+Simply bringing real federal spending back to the $21,000 per household average that prevailed in the 80s and 90s would balance the budget by 2012 without raising a single tax on anyone.

 Even returning spending to the pre-recession level of 20% of GDP would eliminate two-thirds of the projected 2019 budget deficit without raising taxes.